grenierdev/k8s-share-hosting/README.md

 ## Baby steps to greatness

+### 0. Namespace
+Kubernetes allows us to group up resources in namespaces.
+We'll create a new namespace for our file server and proxy.

+``kubectl create -f deploy/ns.yaml`

 ### 1. NFS server
 Google Cloud (GCP) does not allows multiple server to mount a single disk in _ReadWrite_ mode.
 We need to create an NFS server to share a single Persistent Disk (PD) across multiple pods.